alexandrojim/TP2-students/README.md

 2. Les CRs du TP vont consister en les codes-source Python ou Jupyter des Exos 1 et 2 (avec vos propres modifications, rajouts et commentaires, intégrés).
 Les 2 CRs est à déposer sur Moodle (dossier CR_TP1_votre_option (ISI, SAR, IPS, app)).

     *The reports of the Lab will consist of the Python or Jupyter source codes of Exo 1 and 2 (with your own adds, modifications, and comments integrated).
 The 2 reports are to be placed on Moodle (CR_TP1_your_option (ISI, SAR, IPS, app) folder).*

+### Context and Theoretical Background

+Before diving into the code, it is essential to understand the fundamental difference between the Frequentist and Bayesian approaches, and how we structure complex dependencies using Bayesian Networks.

+1. Frequentist vs. Bayesian: A Shift in Perspective

+    - *Frequentist Approach:* Treats parameters (like the probability of a coin landing on heads) as fixed but unknown constants.
+Probability is defined as the limit of relative frequency over infinite trials.
+We use data to estimate these fixed parameters (e.g., Maximum Likelihood Estimation) and rely on p-values to reject null hypotheses.
+    - *Bayesian Approach:* Treats parameters as random variables describing a degree of belief.
+We start with a Prior belief (before seeing data), collect evidence (Likelihood), and update our belief to form a Posterior distribution.

+2. Bayesian Networks (BNs)

+    A Bayesian Network is a Probabilistic Graphical Model that represents a set of variables and their conditional dependencies via a Directed Acyclic Graph (DAG).

+    - Nodes: Represent random variables.
+    - Edges: Represent conditional dependencies (causality).
+    - CPTs (Conditional Probability Tables): Quantify the relationship between a node and its parents.

+    BNs allow us to perform Inference: updating the probabilities of unobserved variables when we observe the state of others (evidence).